jecklgamis/gatling-scala-example/README.md

     )
 }
 ```

-The url, rate, duration, and asserted values are in `PerfTestConfig.scala`.
+The `PerfTestConfig.scala` contains the configurable values such as target url or duration.
 ```
 object PerfTestConfig {
   val baseUrl = getAsStringOrElse("baseUrl", "http://localhost:8080")